header_EN

 Progesterone

-Luteohormone, prepares the uterus for the implantation of the embryo and supports the early stage of pregnancy.
+Luteal hormone, prepares the lining of the uterus for implantation of the embryo and supports early pregnancy.

 Q